hoch/WAAX/readme.md

 Introduction
 ------------

 WAAX is an experimental JavaScript library built on top of [Web Audio API][1] in Chrome.
+(FireFox and Safari only have the partial support at the moment.)
 With **music creation and performance** in mind, it offers the higher level of functionality than basic building blocks of Web Audio API.

 The goal of this project is 1) to facilitate experiments and iterations of web-based audio programming and 2) to hide audio-specific chores from web developers who are not familiar with audio programming.

 The facade of API is strongly inspired by [THREE.js][2] and [ChucK][3]: Three.js is one of WebGL JavaScript libraries being used most for web-based 3D graphics.
 ChucK is an experimental audio programming language being actively developed and used by computer music communities such as [PLOrk][4](Princeton Laptop Orchestra) and [SLOrk][5](Stanford Laptop Orchestra).

 As this library is in early stages of development, it currently demonstrates minimum set of features, however, it will embrace more elements as it grows: ready-made instruments, comprehensive timebase system (in conjunction with Web MIDI API), and musical interconnection between multiple Chrome clients.

 [1]: https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html "Web Audio API: W3C Editor's Draft"
 [2]: https://github.com/mrdoob/three.js/ "THREE.js: Github Repo"